ComplexSec/tryhackme/OWASP Juice Shop/answers.md

 A: 094fbc9b48e525150ba97d05b942bbf114987257

-The reset password mechanism can also be exploited.
+Walkthrough: The reset password mechanism can also be exploited.
 When inputted into the email field in the Forgot Password page, Jim's security question is set to "Your elder siblings middle name"

 ![](/OWASP%20Juice%20Shop/images/eld_sibling.png)